tef/guestbook/README.md

 ### Step Two: Install the required packages!
-I recommend working within a [virtual environment](https://virtualenv.pypa.io/en/latest/) when you work with this code, because it keeps all of your dependencies nice and tidy and things are less likely to break.
+I recommend working within a [virtual environment](https://virtualenv.pypa.io/en/latest/) when you work with this code, because it keeps all your dependencies nice and tidy and things are less likely to break.

 Check the `requirements.txt` file for the required dependencies.
-The only dependency we are using for this application is [peewee](https://peewee.readthedocs.org/en/latest/) which helps to manage our guestbook database.
+The only one we are using for this application is [peewee](https://peewee.readthedocs.org/en/latest/) which helps to manage our guestbook database.
 To install peewee you will need to have [pip] (https://pypi.python.org/pypi/pip) already installed.